katerina-tziala/restaurant-reviews/README.md

 After an extensive research, I decided to use [**restdb.io**](https://restdb.io/): a NoSQL database cloud service, Database-as-a-Service (DBaaS), that offers the online NoSQL database backend for web and serverless applications.
 Furthermore, it is a simple to use, developer friendly and no-cost NoSQL database with data management app, schema builder, and REST API instantly available
 ([**restdb.io features**](https://restdb.io/features/)).

+ - Create DB & Collection
+    After creating an account, the first thing to do was to create a database.
+    The first step was to create an account.